kjendrzyca/kjendrzyca.github.io/_drafts/2015-02-03-objectcalisthenicsgameoflifekata.md

 Ok I have one more:

-> "So if you want to go fast, if you want to get it done quickly, if you want your code to be easy to write, make it easy to read."
+> "So if you want to go fast, if you want to get done quickly, if you want your code to be easy to write, make it easy to read."
 > <br /> -- <cite>Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship</cite>

 There is more, just google it.